Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Abstract

 \section{Abstract}

-The direct imaging of black holes by the Event Horizon Telescope (EHT) has inaugurated a new era of testing gravity in the strong-field regime.
-In this work, we investigate the cosmological evolution and optical appearance of black holes within the framework of 4D Einstein-Gauss-Bonnet (EGB) gravity coupled with Kaniadakis Holographic Dark Energy (KHDE).
-We perform a comprehensive study bridging cosmological scales to local astrophysical observables.
-First, utilizing the latest datasets from Cosmic Chronometers (CC) and Type Ia Supernovae (SNIa), we constrain the model parameters via Markov Chain Monte Carlo (MCMC) analysis.
-Our results indicate that the late-time universe statistically favors a phantom-like dark energy equation of state ($c \approx 0.704$).
-Regarding the EGB coupling constant $\alpha$, although our data statistically favor a positive value, the parameter space permits negative values down to a sharp theoretical stability cut-off at $\alpha \approx -0.03$.
-Furthermore, while the best-fit value suggests a deviation, the results remain consistent with General Relativity ($\alpha=0$) within the $2\sigma$ confidence level.
-Based on these constraints, we model the mass accretion history of supermassive black holes treating the accretion efficiency as a phenomenological constant, and compute the evolution of their shadow radius.
-We find that in a realistic dispersive plasma environment, the refractive effect significantly masks the intrinsic gravitational and dark energy signatures, causing a global shrinkage of the shadow.
-Nevertheless, a characteristic systematic intrinsic deviation of approximately $1\%$--$1.5\%$ (under this conservative accretion scenario) persists at low-to-intermediate redshifts ($z \lesssim 1.5$) in the preferred parameter space relative to the standard $\Lambda$CDM prediction.
-Our findings suggest that while environmental effects dominate, precise statistical analyses of shadow populations could potentially disentangle these subtle dynamic dark energy signals from the standard cosmological paradigm.
+The direct imaging of black holes by the Event Horizon Telescope (EHT) enables strong-field tests of gravity.
+We study the cosmological evolution and the black-hole shadow radius in 4D Einstein-Gauss-Bonnet (EGB) gravity coupled to Kaniadakis holographic dark energy (KHDE), adopting the future event horizon as the infrared cutoff.
+Using Cosmic Chronometers, Pantheon+ Type Ia supernovae, and DESI BAO data, we constrain the model with a Markov Chain Monte Carlo analysis.
+The best-fit values favor a phantom-like equation of state driven by Kaniadakis entropy ($c\simeq 1.18$, $\beta\simeq 2.26$), but $\beta$ remains weakly constrained ($\beta=2.26^{+0.11}_{-2.20}$), consistent with the standard holographic limit $\beta\to0$ at $1\sigma$.
+The EGB coupling is constrained to $\alpha\simeq -0.004$, also consistent with General Relativity ($\alpha=0$) at $1\sigma$.
+Guided by the posterior, we define five representative scenarios to probe the dynamical phase space.
+We find that the accretion history is highly sensitive to the thermodynamic sector: standard holographic cases yield monotonic evolution, whereas phantom-divide crossing leads to non-monotonic behavior in both the black hole mass and the vacuum shadow radius.
+Including a dispersive plasma medium, refraction dominates over intrinsic mass growth and induces an overall shrinkage of the observable shadow at high redshift; nevertheless, a residual intrinsic deviation of $\sim6\%$ (for our conservative accretion setup) persists at $z\simeq2$ relative to the $\Lambda$CDM prediction.
+These results indicate that, despite environmental dominance, precision population analyses of black hole shadows may help disentangle subtle dynamical dark-energy imprints from the standard cosmological paradigm.